Irene-24/generator/gen-art.md

 Test the code by typing `generator` in any shell window. `Hello world` should be printed on the console.

 **Step 9**: Now let's install two packages

 ```
 npm install chalk inquirer

 ```

-The inquirer package will allow us to ask questions that will help in building the projects.
-Chalk adds some styling to the command line text
+The `inquirer` package will let us prompt the user for project configuration.
+The `chalk` package adds some styling to the command line text.

-**Step 10**:  Create a new file `questions.js` in the src folder that will handle asking our questions
+**Step 10**:  Create a new file `questions.js`, in the src folder, that will handle asking our questions.

-Inside the file import `chalk` and `inquirer`.
-Also, create an `askQuestions` function that will be asynchronous.
+Inside the `questions.js` file, import `chalk` and `inquirer`.
+Also, create an `askQuestions` function that will be asynchronous and export it.

 You can see documentation for [inquirer](https://www.npmjs.com/package/inquirer) and  [chalk](https://www.npmjs.com/package/chalk)

 At this point, we need to know what kinds of questions we want to ask.
-For this generator, The questions I will ask are
+For this generator, The questions I will ask are:

-- `Enter project name`: This must start with a letter, and a folder with this name must not exist in the directory from where we are running `generator`
+- `Enter project name`: This must start with a letter, and a folder with this name must not exist in the directory from where we are running `generator`.

 - `Choose a project template`: We can include a template folder in the root of the project generator, the folder will contain template code for different kinds of projects.
 For now, I just have two templates.
-One for node-express-mongo and the other for basic html/css/js.
+One for javascipt-express-mongo-node {called `jemn`} and the other for basic html/css/js.

-> We can also allow the user to choose custom templates by providing a full path to the folder.
+> We can also allow the user to choose custom templates by providing a full path to the folder containing the template they want.

-- `Init Git`: ask the user if they want to initialize git
+- `Init Git`: Ask the user if they want to initialize git.

-- `Install Dependencies`: ask the user if they want to install dependencies as soon as the project is being created or late by themselves.
+- `Install Dependencies`: Ask the user if they want to install dependencies as soon as the project is being created.

--`Select package manager`: Use npm or yarn in the generated project.
+- `Select package manager`: Use npm or yarn in the generated project.

 **Step 11**:  Let's create a utility function `checkPath` to help us check if a certain path exists.

-I'm going to put it into a file of its own so that I can reuse it if I need to.This file will live in the src folder
+I'm going to put it into a file of its own, so that I can reuse it if I need to.
+This file will live in the src folder and is named `utils.js`

 `utils.js`